juanfe9118/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 #### [100-process_and_pid_file](./100-process_and_pid_file)
 * Script that:

-    -Creates the file /var/run/holbertonscript.pid containing its PID -Displays To infinity and beyond indefinitely
+    - Creates the file /var/run/holbertonscript.pid containing its PID
+    - Displays To infinity and beyond indefinitely
-    -Displays I hate the kill command when receiving a SIGTERM signal -Displays Y U no love me?! when receiving a SIGINT signal -Deletes the file /var/run/holbertonscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal
+    - Displays I hate the kill command when receiving a SIGTERM signal
+    - Displays Y U no love me?! when receiving a SIGINT signal
+    - Deletes the file /var/run/holbertonscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal